TeamCM/Atom-Fluorine/papers/GENERAL.md

 ### Addition: {#add-op}
 The addition in the Atom Fluorine is done with 8-bit values only, so this means.
 If the result is greather than 255.
 We subtACt 255 from the result and set carry flag to true.

-Given a 8-bit unsigned integer N (number).
-This formula or C code is used:
+Example with a given a 8-bit unsigned integer N (number):
 ```c
 uint_8t r = (uint8_t)AC + N + (bool)ci;
 bool co = ((uint8_t)AC + N) > 255;